MizouziE/web-with-mizouzie/content/articles/how-to-test-protected-functions-with-phpunit.md

 ---
 title: How to test protected functions with PHPUnit in your Laravel app
-description: An essential part of developing an app is being able to test your code.
-My preferred method of testing my Laravel code is using PHPUnit and this is how I test those 'harder to reach' protected and private methods inside various classes.
+description: An essential part of developing an app is testing your code.
+My preferred method of testing my Laravel code is using PHPUnit and this is how I use reflection to test those 'harder to reach' protected and private methods inside classes.
 draft: false
 date: "2023-05-13"
 categories:
 - web development
+- tutorial
 tags:
 - web dev
 - laravel